Excaliderp/node_assign1/README.md

 "Genre": "romance"
 }

 The fields are required here as well and are caps-sensitive, so make sure to get all the details right.
+Year can only contain numbers, and it has to be four numbers.

 Replace ":id" with any "imdbID" from the movie list.
 To make it easier to notice the effect, I suggest editing the movie/movies you added in the previous part.